 Our carrot-ginger-fish sauce tare is very bright, very lively, and a nice contrast to the beef.
 Toppings for this soup can vary, but we love the corn-cherry tomato combo because the sweetness adds an amazing high note.
 And what brings it all together for us, of course, are springy, bouncy Umi noodles.
 We really think this bowl is a winner!

-We're including Tressa's recipe for beef bone broth at the end, but you can buy it from Tressa at her Broth Bar or various groceries in the greater Portland-area, and you can substitute beef stock if that's easiest for you.
+We're including Tressa's recipe for beef bone broth at the end, but you can buy it from various groceries, and you can substitute beef stock if that's easiest for you.
 But make sure it's unsalted or else you might really blow out your tastebuds!
 This one has a lot of flavor!

 1 tablespoons dried shrimp